cakuang1/ThreadedMapreduce/README.md

 ## How this works
-Typical multi-threaded processing framework with master-worker pattern threads.
+Typical multi-threaded processing framework with master-worker pattern.
+Threads are s wer

  Master thread distributes tasks and maintains status and overall process.